alexshtf/alexshtf.github.io/_posts/2024-06-03-PolynomialBasesRegProps.md

 \right\|^2
 $$

-So, a ridge regression problem is reducible to a simple least-squares problem, with a data matrix padded by $$\sqrt{\alpha} I$$, and the vector padded by zeros.
-That's exactly what the code does.
+So, a regularized regression problem is reducible to a simple least-squares problem, with a data matrix padded by $$\sqrt{\alpha} I$$, and the labels vector padded by zeros.
+That's exactly what the code in the aforementioned block does.
 The reason I used this trick is to rely only on a small set of Python libraries, and avoid dependencies on scikit-learn and others.

 So let's see how it works: